Evergreen Shrub PittosporumTweet

 Pittosporum tenuifolium Tandara Gold – A compact evergreen shrub with small green and gold variegated foliage set off against black stems.
 Ideal for hedging or the border.
 Fertile moist well drained soil preferably in sun.
 HT x SP 1.5mt x 2mt.

 Preparing the soil before planting allows you to make sure conditions are right for your plant.
 To encourage good root growth the soil surrounding the planting hole needs to be good enough to entice the roots out from the planting hole.
-Improve the fertility of the soil by incorporating fertilisers such as Fish, Blood & Bone, Growmore or Vitax Q4.
-Organic matter can be added, J.Arthur Bower’s Mulch & Mix, New Horizon Multi-Purpose Compost or Farmyard Manure will all add bulky organic matter to the garden.
+Improve the fertility of the soil by incorporating fertilizers such as Fish, Blood & Bone, Growmore or Vitax Q4.
+Organic matter can be added, J.Arthur Bower’s Multi-Purpose Compost or Organic Farm Manure will add bulky organic matter to the garden.
 Ideally you should improve a fairly large area around your plant, for larger shrubs this could be up to 2-3m (6.5-10ft) in diameter.

 - If the sides of the hole are compacted, break the soil up with a fork.